hal609/fANCI_text/README.md

 # fansi_text

-A Python module to fuzzy extract dates from a corpus of text.
+A Python module for formatting text with ANCI escape codes.

 ## Installation